-- Encourages to build a long-lasting relationship with other departments since the budgeting manager needs to take the help and inputs from the other departments as well in order to complete the budget.
+- Encourages building a long-lasting relationship with other departments since the budgeting manager needs to take the help and inputs from the other departments to complete the budget.

-- It helps in having a clear understanding amongst the employees in the organization as they are made aware of the budgetary allocations in the next financial year, and also, this process helps in creating synergies with other departments like Operations, Accounts, Credit, Investments, and HR.
+- It helps in having a clear understanding amongst the employees in the organization as they are made aware of the budgetary allocations in the next financial year.
+Also, this process helps in creating synergies with other departments like Operations, Accounts, Credit, Investments, and HR.

 - Motivates the sales teams to achieve their targets and goals.

-- It helps in controlling the financial position of the company by analyzing the variances in the expected budget vs. the actual budgets.
+- It helps control the company’s financial position by analyzing the expected and actual budget variances.

-- It is a vehicle in order to measure the performance of the employees.
+- It is a vehicle to measure the performance of the employees.